Adil-IT/Adil-IT/README.md

-Hi there!  i'm  ΑdίL
+Hi There!  i'm  ΑdίL

-I’m currently Working on Front-end Development.
+I’m Currently Working on Front-end Development.

 And  Learning React/+Other Front-end Frameworks.